spryker/spryker-docs/docs/dg/dev/frontend-development/202311.0/yves/frontend-builder-for-yves.md

   - /docs/scos/dev/front-end-development/yves/front-end-builder-for-yves.html
 ---

-This article provides information about how to prepare assets (CSS, js, images, etc.) for different namespaces and their themes.
+This article provides information about how to prepare assets, like CSS, js or images, for different namespaces and their themes.

 ## Commands